ivinoop/portfolio/content/blog/javascript-engine-execution-context.md

 ---
-title: "Javascript Engine and Execution Context"
+title: 'Javascript Engine and Execution Context'
 date: 2023-09-15T21:36:56+05:30
 draft: false
 description: "Let's study about the JS Engine and Execution Context in this article.
 Warning - we take a pretty deep dive into the concepts 🔍"
-tags: ["javascript"]
+tags: ['javascript', 'javascript-series']
 cover:
-    image: "/blog/javascript-engine-execution-context/3.png"
+  image: '/blog/javascript-engine-execution-context/3.png'
 ---

-> This post is the 3rd in [The Complete JavaScript Series](https://vinoo.hashnode.dev/series/the-complete-javascript).
+> This is the 3rd post in [The Complete JavaScript Series](https://vinoo.in/tags/javascript-series/).

 ## JavaScript Engine